ddnexus/pagy/docs/api/backend.md

 This module _(see [source](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb))_ provides a _generic_ pagination method (`pagy`) that should work with most ORM collection (e.g. `ActiveRecord`, `Sequel`, `Mongoid`, ... collections).

-For overriding convenience, the `pagy` method calls two sub-methods that you may want to override in order to customize it for any type of collection (e.g. different ORM types, Array, elasticsearch results, etc.).
+For overriding convenience, the `pagy` method calls two sub-methods that you may need to override in order to customize it for any type of collection (e.g. different ORM types, Array, elasticsearch results, etc.).

 However, keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated items.
-You could re-write the whole module as one single and simple method specific to your need. (see [Writing your own Pagy methods](#writing-your-own-pagy-methods))
+You could re-write the whole module as one single and simpler method specific to your need, eventually gaining a few IPS in the process.
+If you seek a bit more performance you are encouraged to [write your own Pagy methods](#writing-your-own-pagy-methods))

-**Notice**: This module is also extended with a few _specific_ extra methods that paginate array collections, if you use the [array extra](../extras/array.md).
+**Notice**: This module works for ActiveRecord collections out of the box.
+For other types of colections you may need to override some sub-method or write your own `pagy_*` methods.
+For paginating Arrays you may want to use the [array extra](../extras/array.md).

 ## Synopsys